tlsnotary/docs-mdbook/src/quick_start/browser_extension.md

 ## Verify

    When the notarization is ready, you can click the **View** button.
-If you closed the sidebar, you can find the proof by clicking the extension button and clicking the Notarization that was just completed
+If you closed the sidebar, you can find the proof by clicking the extension button and clicking the "Notarize Request" that was just completed.

 <img width="478"  src="images/extension_history_new.png">
 <!-- TODO -->